codurance/site/src/_posts/2018-12-08-wait-and-await.md

 So `Wait()` does three things different than `GetAwaiter().GetResult()`:

-- It changes the type of exception the base Exception
+- It changes the type of exception to the base Exception.
-- It changes the message of the exception
+- It changes the message of the exception.
 - It generates a different stack trace (one that is not very util, if I may say).

-If you ever have the need to use `Wait()` maybe think about using `GetAwaiter().GetResult()` instead.
+So, if you ever have the need to use `Wait()` maybe think about using `GetAwaiter().GetResult()` instead.

-Oh, if you wonder what happens with `Result` on a task that returns a value, the issue is the same as with `Wait()`.
+Oh, additional bit, if you wonder what happens with `Result` on a task that returns a value, the issue is the same as with `Wait()`.